ibm-cloud-docs/event-notifications/en-release-notes.md

 {: #event-notifications-Oct1123}
 {: release-note}

-Support for Testing a Destinations with a Single Click!
+Support for Email Template Personalisation
 :  Event Notifications now provides the ability to validate the functionality and reliability of your critical connections.
 With this functionality, you can effortlessly test a destination with a single click.
 For more information, see [Test Destinations](/docs/event-notifications?topic=event-notifications-en-test-destination).

 ## 20 September 2023